Pain & Suffering Calculator

 If a case is worth $22,000 and the injured victim was 20% at fault, the settlement value is now only $17,600.
 Also, sometimes the driver who caused the accident was involved in outrageous or illegal behavior such as drunk driving or texting while driving which caused the accident.
 This may increase the value of the case.

 Under the law, expert testimony or evidence is required to prove future medical treatment.
 Perhaps it is likely that future surgery is required or a knee or hip replacement will be needed in the future due to the accident.
 A lawyer who is experienced in personal injury law will be able to put together a medical cost projection based on medical expert testimony.
-Also, the lawyer may hire a vocational expert to project future earnings losses based on several different situations, including: plaintiff will be required to retire earlier due to the injury, plaintiff will not be able to work the same amount of hours, or plaintiff has lost the opportunity for certain promotions, etc.
+Also, the lawyer may hire a vocational expert to project future earnings losses based on several different situations, including: the plaintiff will be required to retire earlier due to the injury, the plaintiff will not be able to work the same amount of hours, or the plaintiff has lost the opportunity for certain promotions, etc.

 Location of the Accident

-Insurance companies will place more value on an automobile accident case that occurs in Philadelphia or if the case can be brought in Philadelphia court as compared to a more “conservative” county.
+Insurance companies will place more value on an automobile accident case that occurs in Philadelphia, PA or if the case can be brought in Philadelphia court as compared to a more “conservative” county.
 Thus, a case is generally valued more by an insurance company that can be filed in Philadelphia county as compared to Lancaster County.
 This is based on the theory that Philadelphia juries are more generous than some of the suburban juries.
 A case can generally be brought in Philadelphia for a car wreck if the accident happened in Philadelphia or the Defendant driver resides in Philadelphia.
-There may be circumstances that a lawsuit can be brought in Philadelphia, even if the accident happened outside of Philadelphia.
+There may be circumstances that a lawsuit can be brought in Philadelphia, even if the accident happened outside of Philadelphia, Pennsylvania.
 This could include if the offending driver lived in Philadelphia or if a company who does most of its business in Philadelphia owned the vehicle that caused the accident.

-Hire An Experienced Pain and Suffering Lawyer
+Contact a Pain and Suffering Lawyer

 Our Clients Love Us